shyamp1-byte/shyamp1-byte.github.io/README.md

 # What did I learn?

-HTML5: Building web pages with clear and meaningful structure.
+- HTML5: Building web pages with clear and meaningful structure
-CSS3: Designing and styling the website to make it visually appealing and organized.
+- CSS3: Designing and styling the website to make it visually appealing and organized
-JavaScript: Adding simple interactive features to make the website more engaging.
+- JavaScript: Adding simple interactive features to make the website more engaging
-Visual Studio Code: Using this editor to write, test, and improve my code.
+- Visual Studio Code: Using this editor to write, test, and improve my code
-Responsive Design: Adjusting the layout to make the website look good on different devices.
+- Responsive Design: Adjusting the layout to make the website look good on different devices
-File Organization: Keeping the project structured and easy to work with.
+- File Organization: Keeping the project structured and easy to work with